demiapollo/texteditor2/README.md

 ## Access

-The deployed app can be accessed at
+The deployed app can be accessed by clicking [here](https://texteditor2-be5ffbfa7dae.herokuapp.com/).